takuya-takeuchi/Demo/ASP.NET/11_MutualTLS/README.md

-# Secured Swagger WebAPI (with self signed certificate)
+# Mutual TLS

 ## Abstracts

-* How to create simple web api by using Swagger
+* How to use Mutual TLS (mTLS) for ASP.NET
-* How to use self signed certificate on ASP.NET
+  * This sample check thumbprint of client certificate

 ## Requirements